-Important potential actions related to land conservation/securement include the following:

-I. Focus on connecting lands (i.e., the oftensmaller stepping stones in between the larger core areas).
-Context matters and sometimes conserving smaller undeveloped parcels that are strategically located (for instance, adjacent to an important location for wildlife road crossings) is more important that simply pursuing larger acreages.
-This involves redefining success to prioritize and enable land protection that supports ecological functionality regardless of size.
-It is also important to put greater emphasis on bio-cultural outcomes and co-benefits.
+Important potential actions related to land conservation/securement include the following: While ambitious targets for land conservation such as the "30x30" goals that have been adopted at various I. Focus on connecting lands (i.e., the oftenlevels of government provide important benchmarks smaller stepping stones in between the to aim for, it is crucial to identify potential needs, larger core areas).
+Context matters and projects, collaborations, and funding to accelerate and sometimes conserving smaller undeveloped scale up land protection/securement that benefits parcels that are strategically located (for connectivity across the region. instance, adjacent to an important location for wildlife road crossings) is more important that It is also important to note that while land protection simply pursuing larger acreages.
+This involves is a vital tool in the connectivity conservation redefining success to prioritize and enable land toolbox, it can't do it all and other tools need to protection that supports ecological functionality be deployed.
+With the enormity of the land area regardless of size.
+It is also important to put involved in the connected network of forests and greater emphasis on bio-cultural outcomes and waters across this region, it is likely impossible and co-benefits. potentially problematic to expect that fee acquisition